MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

  - Notifications should be personalized, actionable, and useful to your users.
 Try to give your users what they want, not what you want them to know.
  - Notifications shouldn't be noisy.
 Too many interruptions from your app leads to users turning off this critical communication channel for your app.
- - Selecting a notification should launch your app in the notification’s context.
+ - Respond to the user's intent.
+Selecting a notification should launch your app in the notification’s context.
 The only exception to this guideline is when the user selects a button on your notification that's attached to a background task, such as a quick reply.
- - Keep Notification Center tidy by clearing out old notifications.
+ - Provide a consistent Notification Center experience.
+Keep Notification Center tidy by clearing out old notifications.

-For more information about toast notifications, see [Toast UX Guidance - Windows apps | Microsoft Docs](/windows/apps/design/shell/tiles-and-notifications/toast-ux-guidance).
+For more information about toast notifications, see [Notifications design basics](/windows/apps/design/shell/tiles-and-notifications/toast-ux-guidance).

 ### Performance & fundamentals